atorys/Atorys/README.md

  -->

  - :thought_balloon: I'm interested in graphics and algorithms
- - 🌱 I’m currently learning C#
+ - 🌱 I’m currently grokking algorithms and learning C++
  - :pencil2: I'm developing games at a small company!